xiaominlin/xiaominlin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🔥 About Me
+I am excited to join the  [Energy-Efficient High-Performance Computing Lab (EEHPC)](https://eehpc.ece.jhu.edu/) at Johns Hopkins University ad a postdoc, working with [Dr. Tinoosh Mohsenin](https://engineering.jhu.edu/faculty/tinoosh-mohsenin/).
+There, I aim to integrate Large Language Models (LLMs) with knowledge graphs for advanced reasoning and decision-making while designing efficient algorithms and frameworks for deploying AI solutions on edge devices and robotics.

 I am Xiaomin Lin, a recent graduated Ph.D. in Electrical and Computer Engineering from the University of Maryland advised by [Prof. Yiannis Aloimonos](https://robotics.umd.edu/clark/faculty/350/Yiannis-Aloimonos).
 My research lies at the intersection of robotics and perception, with a focus on enhancing autonomous underwater systems.
 I work within a [perception lab](https://prg.cs.umd.edu/) to bring advanced perceptual capabilities to robots, enabling them to perform complex tasks in dynamic oceanic environments.
 I view robotics and perception as deeply interwoven: robots need to move to perceive their surroundings effectively, and active perception, in turn, aids them in executing tasks.
 Specifically, I develop frameworks for autonomous underwater vehicles (AUVs) to detect and map marine objects like oyster beds and coral reefs using both real and synthetic data.
 I leverage simulation-based techniques, data-driven decision-making, and multi-modal sensor integration to create robust systems that thrive in challenging conditions.
 My ultimate goal is to advance autonomous systems that support conservation, research, and sustainable marine ecosystem management.